Do You Need a License To Sell CBD?

-CBD (cannabidiol), and the cannabis plant it’s derived from, have created a booming industry and a huge business opportunity for anybody interested in health, wellness, dietary supplements, or holistic medicine.
+CBD (cannabidiol), and the cannabis plant it’s derived from, have created a booming industry and a huge business opportunity for anybody interested in health, wellness, dietary supplements, and/or holistic medicine.

-In fact, since last year, the growing awareness of the CBD industry made it one of the most talked about topics on social media.
+In fact, since last year, the growing awareness of the CBD industry has made it one of the most-talked about topics on social media.

-If you are interested in selling these hemp derived products and you’re asking do you need a license to sell CBD, read on to learn more about the laws surrounding CBD and the cannabis industry.
+If you are interested in selling these hemp-derived products and you’re asking yourself do you need a business license to sell CBD, read on to learn more about the laws surrounding CBD and the cannabis industry.

 Is It Legal To Sell CBD?

-The use of CBD by law enforcement speaks volumes about these products’ legality.
-But make no mistake, we are only referring to verified brands that have less than 0.3% THC in their product lines.
+The use of trusted CBD brands among, for example, professional athletes, and kids and teens with drug-resistant epilepsy speaks about these products’ legality.
+But make no mistake, we are referring only to verified brands that have less than 0.3% THC in their product lines.

 That’s why it’s important to know a little about where CBD comes from to better understand how CBD falls into the medical marijuana laws.